Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 chauffer/bodyguard Mercy Graves (Lisa Edelstein).
 Mercy was created for the

-show and was the leader of a gang of female thieves who attempted to rob
+show, and was once the leader of a gang of female thieves who attempted to rob

 Luthor.
 Luthor saw potential in her and brought her under his wing.
 Although